nitronoid/go_presentation_demos/PITCHME.md

 @title[The go programming language]
 # Go overview

-- Go was built with simplicity in mind, for general purpose and systems programming in mind.
+- Go was built with simplicity in mind, for general purpose and systems programming.
 - It is a compiled, statically and strongly typed language.
 - It supports concurrency and garbage collection out of the box.
 - Go does not support inheritance in the traditional sense.